CodezPoet/code_examples/README.md

 # Introduction

 This Code Examples repository was started around November 2023.
-It is meant as a showcase of some stuff.
+It is meant as a showcase of my abilities.
 The intention is not to put entire code bases or projects here.
 If there is some example of code you would like to see, please contact me first before assuming I don't know how, or to judge me.
 It is complicated to know what a developer is looking for in a code example, and I am more than happy to write an example, at the same time, I could spend